KrlJrvts/bombay_betting_game/README.md

 3. The test results will be displayed in the console.

 #### Notice:
-The `GameControllerIntegrationTest` have tests `testPlayGame_InvalidBetAmount` and `testPlayGame_InvalidBetNumber` that have to fail.
+The `GameControllerIntegrationTest` have 3 tests.
+2 of them: `testPlayGame_InvalidBetAmount` and `testPlayGame_InvalidBetNumber` that have to fail.
 This is because the `GameController` must return a custom error response when an error occurs.
 The tests are designed to fail to ensure that the error response is returned correctly.

 ## Additional features